iltommi/qdb-documentation/source/reference/qdbd.rst

 .. describe:: local::depot::direct_read

     A boolean repersenting whether or not reads from the disk should be direct (i.e. bypass OS buffers).
 This setting has an impact on performance and memory usage depending on the hardware configuration.
 It is generally advised to not use direct reads with spinning disks.
+This setting only applies to RocksDB.

  .. describe:: local::depot::direct_write